ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ## Parameters

 Parameters are always prefixed with a `:` character and can be defined in any order.
-They can hold scalar values (array support is also planned.) when defined inside of a `ctn` file.
-Technically there is no limitation on what a parameter can contain, you can set a parameter containing anything you want manually with the `setParamter` method.
+They can hold scalar values and arrays when defined inside of a `ctn` file.
+Technically the container has no limitation on what a parameter can contain, you can set a parameter containing anything you want manually with the `setParamter` method.

 Now in the `app.ctn` define some parameter like this: